ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulator.md

 # Introduction

-To run backend functions locally, Firebase provides a suite of emulators to mimic most functionality seen online (e.g firestore, storage, functions, triggers etc.)
+To run backend functions locally, Firebase provides a suite of emulators to mimic most functionality seen online (e.g firestore, storage, functions, triggers, etc.)

 For simplicity, although each service is an individual emulator and we are running multiple services, we will refer to them all collectively as a single emulator.